Voice-overs: Part 2 of 3

 A voice-over script can be just as important as the video itself, as it helps set the tone for the video.
 The script and video should go hand-in-hand and work together to deliver the overall message of the video.
 So a poorly scripted video can really throw the rest of the video down the drain.

 For someone who is used to only making videos, writing a voice-over script that does justice to the video’s quality can be understandably challenging.
+If you’re feeling overwhelmed, it might be tempting to think, “I wish someone could do my essay or script for me.”
 As a beginner, there are a few tips to keep in mind when writing a voice over script.
 To help you out, we have put them all together in one place.

 Remember to look for our free voice-over script template, which you can download using the link at the end of this article!